cifkao/html-midi-player/README.md

 ## FAQ
 Here are some frequently asked questions about `html-midi-player`.
 Make sure to also check [discussions](https://github.com/cifkao/html-midi-player/discussions) and [issues](https://github.com/cifkao/html-midi-player/issues?q=is%3Aissue) to see if your question is answered there.

+### Why is my MIDI file not loading?
+Please make sure that you provide a valid HTTP(S) URL, either absolute (beginning with `https://` or `http://`) or relative to your HTML file (if hosted on the same server).

+Local files most likely **will not work**, as most browsers block requests to local files.
+To test the MIDI player locally, you will need to start an HTTP server to host your MIDI file; see for example [this tutorial](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/Tools_and_setup/set_up_a_local_testing_server#running_a_simple_local_http_server) for easy ways to do that.

+To diagnose why the MIDI file is not loading, hover over the exclamation mark to see the error; if the message is "Bad MIDI file.
+Expected 'MHdr'", it means either your file is not a valid MIDI file, or the server cannot find your file and is serving an error page instead.
+To see the file actually being served, open your browser's Developer Tools, go to the Network tab, reload the page, then find the name of your file in the list.

 ### How can I use custom samples?
 The player supports "SoundFonts" in a [special format](https://github.com/magenta/magenta-js/blob/d8a76682abb0979b985e4b80f6b68b5123b9f8d5/music/src/core/soundfont.ts#L381-L419) designed by Magenta.
 If you want to use a .sf2 file, it will not work out of the box, but it is possible to convert it with some effort.
 See [this discussion thread](https://github.com/cifkao/html-midi-player/discussions/43) and especially [this answer](https://github.com/cifkao/html-midi-player/discussions/43#discussioncomment-5439676), which proposes a conversion script.